grafzahl-io/vue-hls-video-player/README.md

 it will set the native <video> autoplay property

 ### Last release:
+v1.0.9
+- Fix sizes in fullscreen mode for video
+- Hide transcript block completely when hidden

 v1.0.8
 - Add slots to inject own elements nearby video element
 - Add prop for autoplay video